TestCentricity/tc_mobile_react_native_demo/README.md

 # tc_mobile_react_native_demo

-This is a Cucumber based sample test suite and framework utilizing the TestCentricity™ Mobile gem and a screen-object model architecture for native mobile app functional testing of the [Sauce Labs React Native Demo app](https://github.com/saucelabs/my-demo-app-rn).
+This is a Cucumber based sample test suite and framework utilizing the TestCentricity™ For Mobile gem and a screen-object model architecture for native mobile app functional testing of the [Sauce Labs React Native Demo app](https://github.com/saucelabs/my-demo-app-rn).
 The tests in this example project are designed to support testing of [version 1.3.0](https://github.com/saucelabs/my-demo-app-rn/releases/tag/v1.3.0) of the Sauce Labs React Native Demo app.

 ![React Native Demo app](https://raw.githubusercontent.com/TestCentricity/tc_mobile_react_native_demo/main/.github/images/RN_Demo_app.png)

-The primary purpose of this example test suite and framework is to demonstrate how to implement a cross platform comprehensive automated testing solution for a React Native iOS and Android mobile app using Cucumber, Appium, and the TestCentricity™ Mobile gem.
+The primary purpose of this example test suite and framework is to demonstrate how to implement a cross platform comprehensive automated testing solution for a React Native iOS and Android mobile app using Cucumber, Appium, and the TestCentricity™ For Mobile gem.
 This test suite includes scenarios for interactive with and validating the following functionality:
   * Choosing products and adding them to a shopping cart
   * Completing orders once shipping and payment data have been provided
   * Populating forms with data